Chleba/chunkerbot/README.md

 `docker run -p 6333:6333 -p 6334:6334 \
     -e QDRANT__SERVICE__GRPC_PORT="6334" \
     qdrant/qdrant`

 You need to start `gRpc` service for client to be able to connect to DB.

+> [!CAUTION]
+> I Recommend to setup storage path on local machine, because of losing data when container is stopped.

 ## Usage

 `chunk_contextor --help` will tell you all

-[!NOTE]
+> [!NOTE]
-Testing project for simple vector RAG search application.
+> Testing project for simple vector RAG search application.
 I will leave it here left free to use or update.
-Very simple contextual chunking and storing into a vector DB (qdrant).
-No Q/A chunking.
+> Very simple contextual chunking and storing into a vector DB (qdrant).
+> No Q/A chunking.
 No BM25 fulltext search.
 No TUI.
 Only CLI chat mod and CLI chunk generation.